HONORS & AWARDS

 Members of the American Philosophical Society

-Six Physical Sciences faculty members belong to the American Philosophical Society (APS), America's first learned society.
+Six Physical Sciences faculty members have been elected to the American Philosophical Society (APS).
+The APS is America’s first learned society, founded by Benjamin Franklins in 1743.
 The APS elects members who are truly top scholars in their fields to honor extraordinary academic accomplishments.

 Members of the National Academy of Sciences